tensorchord/envd-docs/docs/guide/build-envd.md

 (envd) ➜  docs # zsh in the environment
 ```

-### Use jupyter
+### Use Jupyter Notebook

-[Jupyter Notebooks](https://jupyter.org/) are a powerful way to write and iterate on your Python code for data analysis.
-The [`envd` config API](../api/starlark/v0/config) function `config.jupyter` helps you set up jupyter notebooks in the environment:
+[Jupyter Notebook](https://jupyter.org/) are a powerful way to write and iterate on your Python code for data analysis.
+The [`envd` config API](../api/starlark/v0/config) function `config.jupyter` helps you set up Jupyter Notebook in the environment:

 <custom-title title="build.envd">